What does it cost for my child to play soccer?

 HYSA coaches are parents that have committed to go the extra mile for their children and others.
-The coaches participate in our “Kid Safe Program” and are provided with additional training to help them be a successful coach.
+The head coaches and assistants are all CORId and are provided with training to help them become successful coaches.
 It is extremely rewarding and we strongly suggest that every parent get involved.

-Can my child play in other sports while playing soccer?
+Can my child participate in other sports while playing soccer?

 Is there any way I can help HYSA?

 The people who run HYSA are parents like you and they all give of their time to make sure we have a top grade soccer program for our children.
-We can always use additional help, there is a lot to do.
-If you can spare some time for a great cause please call anyone on the Board of Directors and we will get you in touch with the right person or check out the list of open positions.
+We can always use additional help; there is a lot to do.
+If you can spare some time for a great cause, please check out the list of open positions or contact anyone on the Board of Directors and we will get you in touch with the right person.